 To access more advanced editing tools and a spell checker, you can open the Description editor by double-clicking in Description:

-One important advantage of using the editor when adding content to the description is that you can pay attention to the used width of your work area.
-When adding content to an item that will be printed, elements for which you have assigned a fixed width, e.g., images, should be kept/sized to just under 18 cm of the work area in the Description editor.
+One important advantage of using the editor when adding content to the description is that you can pay attention to the width of your work.
+When adding content to an item that will be printed, elements, e.g., images, should be kept/sized to just under 18 cm of the work area in the Description editor.
 This does not apply to text as it auto-grows.
 In the below example, the image and the table (if the table width has been set to a specific width) will be cut-off in the output:

 See Using the Description Editor for more information on formatting Description content as well as how to ensure that content is not truncated in printed output.